Medical Assistant Programs in Montana

 Career options for medical assistant in Montana are very bright.
 According to data collected in 2013 by the Bureau of Labor Statistics, medical assistants in Montana earn an average of $31,190 per year.
 This figure is slightly above the national average of $30,780.
 In addition, many employers offer good benefits to go along with the high salaries for qualified medical assistants.

-Search now for the Top Medical Assisting Programs in Montana
+More Information about Medical Assisting Programs in Montana